AjithGeorge/cypress-test-samples/README.md

     Scenario: Verifying the Landing Page
     Test cases:
+        Verify page title
-        Verify the page Title
+        Verify page heading
-        Verify the 'contact us' heading for the landing page Verify the welcome message displayed
+        Verify welcome message displayed
-        Verify re-captcha is enabled in the page Verify the header and footer for the page
+        Verify re-captcha is enabled in the page Verify header and footer available for the page Verify nav links are working

     Scenario: Verify the contact form
     Test cases:
-        Verify that all the form fields are available and doesn't have values.
+        Verify that all the form fields are available and doesn't have values by default.
         Verify that values can be input for the different fields Verify that warning messages are displayed for left out required fields Verify that submit throws error if unresolved warnings are present.
         Verify that submit require captcha validation
-    Note: The test is set till the point of captcha validation.
+    Note: The test is set till the point of captcha validation.(Bypass Not Implemented) Test is supposed to fail on CLI execution.

+    Scenario: Form input validations
-    Scenario: Verify data validations available for forms field Test cases:
+    Test cases:
         Verify that email accepts only valid inputs Verify that phone number accepts only valid inputs